Brian Hill, OCF Founder/Executive Director and Stage IV Oral Cancer Survivor

 I am hoping that this year, we can count on your support and financial partnership to bring tangible, positive change to the world of oral cancer.
 Only together, when thousands of individual voices unite into a single chorus and a unified course of action, does progress occur.

-It was 19 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
+It was 20 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
 There is no stage five….
 A gambler would not have bet on my survival given this very late discovery.
 As an athletic never smoker and light drinker, I could not have been more shocked, given what my doctors knew at the time about risk factors for the development of the disease.
+(HPV was not a known causative etiology when I ws diagnosed.)
 I was certainly not typical.

 I came from a big pharma and implantable device background, and as such, I was a science-based information junkie.
 In 1997 the Internet was not what we know it to be today, Google was just beginning to amass searchable information, and the medical databases that it is so rich with today had yet to be cataloged.
+In essence it couldn’t really find its rear end with both hands.
+But what an amazing thing it has now become all these years later.
 Facebook, Twitter, and social media were years away from even existing, and there were only a couple million web sites in the whole world, which has trillions today.
 Bottom line, going into treatment I could not find out much about my disease other than what my doctors shared with me.
 My frustration with this was profound as I have always been a big believer in the saying that “chance favors the prepared mind.”
 Making informed decisions, the way that I help others choose their treatment paths today, back then was no more than picking a good treatment facility – mixed with a fair amount of trust, as few resources were available to help my decision making.

 Suffice it to say that the treatments for oral and oropharyngeal cancers are brutal by any measure.
 While we have made some progress since then in the world of radiation to target it better, the mainstay chemotherapies for most of the last 15 years have remained pretty much the same.
 The depressing statistics related to survival, and the morbidity of treatments to those undergoing them remain a formidable emotional challenge to accept.
 I won’t explore the depths of difficulties that I endured going through it all, as my journey was more similar than remarkable compared to so many that have been on this path with me.
 That journey is chronicled on the Oral Cancer Foundation web site should any be curious.
 But unlike far too many, I am still here today all these years later.
 But why?
 In retrospect science has provided some answers to that; my ability to be treated by the best of the best certainly played a role even though accepted standards of care were pretty universal, but the main reason was that my etiology HPV16, conferred in me a significant survival advantage compared to those that had come to this disease from tobacco, the historic and predominate risk factor.
 At the time HPV16 as a cause, let alone that it gave me better odds of survival, were complete unknowns to my treatment team at one of the world’s top cancer centers.